 We’ll help you sort through your concerns and inform you of what to keep an eye out for (wink wink) when choosing a product.

-Cleansers are the most common type of eye makeup remover.
-These typically come in three- to six-ounce bottles and are used with a cotton pad or ball to swab the eye area.
+The most common type of eye makeup remover, these typically come in three- to six-ounce bottles and are used with a cotton pad or ball to swab the eye area.
 Some cleansers leave a residue behind, which can be rinsed off with water.

-All-in-one makeup removers work not just on the eye area but on other areas too, like the lip or whole face.
+This style of makeup removers works not just on the eye area but on other areas too, like the lip or whole face.
 They come in different forms: liquid, disposable wipes/towelettes, and makeup remover cloths.

 With all the makeup removers on the market, you can afford to be choosy and find one with features that suit your individual needs.